astronomer/docs/astro/deployment-health-incidents.md

 ![A Deployment health status](/img/docs/health-status.png)

-You can click on **View details** to view more information about the incident.
+You can click on **View details** to get more information about the incident.

 ![Deployment health incident details](/img/docs/health-status-details.png)